yanfang-li/STADIA/README.md

 ## Steps to use

-The main steps to run STADIA algorithm using *stadia* package are (It is recommended to run in the server background for big data)
+The main steps to run the STADIA algorithm using the *stadia* package are (it is recommended to run in the server background for large data sets)

 ``` r
 ## load packages